owlbarn/tutorial/book/nlp/README.md

 ```

 The same goes for the IDF.
 To measure how common a word $w$ is across all the document, a common way to compute is to do: $log(\frac{N_D}{n_w})$, where $N_D$ is the total number of documents and $n_w$ is the number of documents with term $w$ in it.
+This metric is within the range of $[0, \infty]$.
+It increases with larger total document number or smaller number of documents that contain a specific word.
 An improved version is called `Idf_Smooth`.
 It is calculated as $log(\frac{N_D}{n_w + 1})$.
 This method avoid the $n_w$ to be zero to cause divide error, and also avoid getting a `0` for a word just because it used across all the documents.
 In Owl they are included in the type `df_typ`.